Greece - Turkish Border Fence / Evros River Fence

 Diplomatic observers noted in July 2009 that the Port Authority of Patras continued using converted metal shipping containers to hold detained immigrants.
 During the year the deputy ombudsman for children's rights, the UNHCR, and NGOs reported that conditions in the Pagani detention center were degrading, inhumane, and unsanitary.
 Doctors Without Borders (MSF) called the situation in the center "a continuing humanitarian crisis."
 Detainees slept on the floor in flooded cells and lacked exercise opportunities, and the facility, designed to hold 300 persons, housed 830, including an estimated 150 to 200 unaccompanied minors.
 After elections in October, the new government criticized the conditions at Pagani, temporarily closed the detention center for renovations, released some detainees, and relocated others to a detention center in Chios.

 The CPT's June 30 report reiterated many of the same criticisms that it raised in 2008 of conditions for illegal migrants detained in police stations and detention centers.
 It noted severe overcrowding; many facilities with little or no natural light; a lack of effective ventilation; filthy common areas, toilets, and showers, access to which was limited; dirty mattresses and blankets, which detainees sometimes had to share; lack of call bells; inconsistent and sometimes nonexistent medical care; lack of access to exercise and outdoor open space; confiscation of cell phones and very limited opportunities to contact individuals outside the prison or a lawyer; and insufficient quantities of hygienic supplies, such as soap, shampoo, and toilet paper, for detainees.
+With the goal of containing the seemingly uncontrollable flow of migrants over land from Turkey, the government by late 2019 was reportedly mulling a plan to make the Evros River on the country’s northeast border impenetrable by extending an already existing iron fence in Orestiada along its entire length.
+The project will be no easy feat, technically or financially, as the Evros stretches for over 230 kilometers on the Greek side of the border.
+To compound matters, if the river breaks its banks in winter – not a rare phenomenon – the fence could come down.

 |Join the GlobalSecurity.org mailing list|